 Introduction / History

-The Badhai, Hindu of India are also know as the Jangid Brahman.
-The Jangid Brahman are successors of Vishwakarma, the chief architect in Hindu culture.
-Another famous Jangid Brahman was Maharishi Angira.
-In ancient times Jangid Brahman were described as various rishis or saints involved in meditation in jungles for inner vision and performing scientific experiments for the betterment of others.
+The Badhai, Hindu of India are also know as the Jangid Brahmin.
+The Jangid Brahmin are successors of Vishwakarma, the chief architect in Hindu culture.
+Another famous Jangid Brahmin was Maharishi Angira.
+In ancient times Jangid Brahmin were described as various rishis or saints involved in meditation in jungles for inner vision and performing scientific experiments for the betterment of others.

-The Jangid Brahman are typical Indian people living in most areas of India.
+The Jangid Brahmin are typical Indian people living in most areas of India.
 They are usually employed in the fields of engineering and education, small-scale industrial manufacturing typical doing engineering work for large industries.
-Some Jangid Brahman work in the areas of carpentry, stone work and timber trade.
+Some Jangid Brahmin work in the areas of carpentry, stone work and timber trade.

 They are traditional Hindus and follow the ancient way as they themselves created various forms of Hindu idols and temples.
 One of their needs is systematic education in field Engineering as they have strong technical inheritance.